EndPointCorp/end-point-blog/2015/04/03/manage-python-script-options.html.md

 - The script reads all config values from a config file, which is a simple ini file.
 - The script values can be overwritten by the command line values.
 - There are special command line arguments, which don’t exist in the config file like:
-    - --help—​shows help in command line
+    - --help — shows help in command line
-    - --create-config—​creates a new config file with default values
+    - --create-config — creates a new config file with default values
-    - --config—​the path to the config file which should be used
+    - --config — the path to the config file which should be used
 - If there is no value for a setting in the config file, and in the command line arguments, then a default value should be taken.
 - The option names in the configuration file, and the command line, must be the same.
 If there is repo-branch in the ini file, then there must be --repo-branch in the command line.
 However the variable where it will be stored in Python will be named repo_branch, as we cannot use “-” in the variable name.